Mohan Prasad Subedi

 Ideal trail conditions with minimal rainfall.

-Superb visibility for distant panoramas and base camp outings.
+Superb visibility for distant panoramas and Kanchenjunga Base Camp outings.

 Conditions: Very cold and usually snowy above 3,500 m.

-Hazards: Snowy trails, shut-down teahouses, high-pass sections inaccessible.
+Hazards: Snowy trails, shut-down teahouses, and high-pass sections are inaccessible.

 Only for Seasoned trekkers with appropriate equipment and a support team.